Trey722/Stock_Tracker/README.md

   --calculate OPTION PNL AAPL240112C00060000 180 200 5
 ```

 This takes a option_ticker + starting price + ending price + step and calcuates the profits between the two ranges using the step.
-It is reccoemmende to keep step abouve 1 for speed
+It is reccoemmende to keep step abouve 1 for server purposes.

 #### 2.2 Delta + Gamma Hedge Calculator
 Assists users in calculating delta and gamma for hedging purposes.